 You may not be eligible for benefits if the vehicle was bought “as is.”
 This clause should be displayed before purchase, according to the law of buying used cars from a dealer.

 If you think you have a lemon on your hands, get in contact with our Sonoma lemon lawyers immediately for a FREE consultation.

 If you think your new or used car may be a lemon or the California new or used car lemon law may apply to your situtation, please call or contact us online.
-You may also fill out the free California lemon law evaluation form to the right of this page and we will contact you shortly.
+You may also fill out the free Sonoma, California lemon law evaluation form to the right of this page and we will contact you shortly.
 The office’s founding partner will speak with you directly about your potential lemon law case and provide a free legal consultation.
 Even if your vehicle does not qualify under the California lemon law we will help you gain a greater understanding of the California lemon law and how it can protect you.